solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 ### Developing

-Just like `node-traceview`, this repo uses simple feature branches that only get merged to master at release time.
+Just like `node-appoptics`, this repo uses simple feature branches that only get merged to master at release time.

 ### Releasing

-Again, like `node-traceview` the `npm version patch|minor|major` tool is used to create a version bump commit and tag to push to github, then you can simply run `npm publish` to publish the release.
+Again, like `node-appoptics` the `npm version patch|minor|major` tool is used to create a version bump commit and tag to push to github, then you can simply run `npm publish` to publish the release.